LukeShortCloud/rootpages/src/administration/file_systems.rst

 -  /etc/ = Configuration files for services.
 -  /home/ = All user home directories.
 -  /lib/ = Libraries for all of the binaries.
--  /media/ = Mount points for physical media usch as USB and CD-ROM drives.
+-  /media/ = Mount points for physical media such as USB and disk drives.
 -  /mnt/ = Temporary mount point for other file systems.
 -  /opt/ = Optional third-party (usually proprietary) software.
 -  /proc/ = Information about the system reported by the Linux kernel.